lhmouse/mcfgthread/MUTEX.md

 2. Change one bit of `__sp_mask` from zero to one;
 3. Increment `__nsleep`.

 If a thread takes _Action 1_, it will have locked the mutex.
 If a thread takes _Action 3_, it will go to sleep on the global _Keyed Event_, passing the mutex's address as the key, so it can be woken up later.
 These are straightforward.

-The most interesting and complex one is _Action 2_.
+The most interesting and complex part is _Action 2_.
 If a thread has set a bit of `__sp_mask`, it gains a chance to perform some busy-waiting.

 ### Naive Busy-waiting